HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 ## HyperOpt Code Example for LGBM

 There are [code examples](https://www.programcreek.com/python/example/98788/hyperopt.Trials) showing how to use hyperopt.
-Also an introduction [Jupyter Notebook](https://github.com/WillKoehrsen/hyperparameter-optimization/blob/master/Introduction%20to%20Bayesian%20Optimization%20with%20Hyperopt.ipynb)(from Will Koehrsen).
+Also an introduction [Jupyter Notebook](https://github.com/WillKoehrsen/hyperparameter-optimization/blob/master/Introduction%20to%20Bayesian%20Optimization%20with%20Hyperopt.ipynb)  (by Will Koehrsen).

 For LightGBM, please look for Project: **kddcup2019-automl**, Author: **shuyao95**, File: **automl.py** (example number may vary).